giuliroma/cybersecurity_analytics/README.md

 - Filter attacks by industry.
 - View total number of attacks and financial losses.
-- Analyze trends in types of attacks and vulnerabilities over time.
+- Analyze trends in types of attacks and vulnerabilities.

 ## 🧰 Tools & Technologies